nazwhale/CV/README.md

 After my degree, I made a conscious decision to try and travel the world whilst financially supporting myself from my laptop.
 I found several freelance writing jobs and spent 2 years living and working in Morocco, Sri Lanka, Colombia, Guatemala, and China.

-While traveling, I always kept learning.
+While traveling, I always tried to keep learning.
-Here are some things I can now do, which I couldn't when I graduated:
+Here are some things I can do, which I couldn't when I graduated:

 - Discipline myself as a freelancer
 - Copywrite professionally with impeccable grammar